georgiee/coding-for-kids/slides.md

 ^ how a robot is controlled

-^ and let them tinker around with electronics.
+^ and you let them tinker around with electronics.

 ## **_Learn Coding but also:_**
 ## [fit] Internet, Robotics